gemilepus/Scriptboxie/Metro/Resources/Documentation.md

 ***

 ### ⭐`AlarmClock`
-> If the current time exceeds a specific time,the Event establish.
+> If the current time exceeds a specific time,the Event establish.Will only be established once a day.If the script is launched past a specific time, it will not take effect.

 * Action
   * @Time